sigp/lighthouse/book/src/installation-priorities.md

 # Update Priorities

-When publishing releases, Lighthouse will include an "Update Priority" section (see [example](https://github.com/sigp/lighthouse/releases/tag/v2.1.2)).
+When publishing releases, Lighthouse will include an "Update Priority" section in the release notes.
+As an example, see the [release notes from v2.1.2](https://github.com/sigp/lighthouse/releases/tag/v2.1.2)).

-The table may appear like so:
+The "Update Priority" section will include a table which may appear like so:

 |User Class |Beacon Node  | Validator Client|
 --- | --- | ---